drug-design/course/docs/chapters/peptidomimetics.md

 ##### Azapeptides

-Azapeptides have emerged as another important class of biologically stable and conformationally constrained backbone mimics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/azapeptides-3fc636d2'><i class='fa fa-play' aria-hidden='true'></i></button>Azapeptides have emerged as another important class of biologically stable and conformationally constrained backbone mimics.
 Aza amino acids provide a unique conformational property to the peptide backbone because of a chiral center loss (the &alpha;-carbon) and the extension of the area of planarity as compared with that of a normal amide bond.
 It was found that this more constrained backbone is limiting the peptide conformations to &beta;-turn like conformations and helical structures.

-=== "pic"
+=== "Pic"
     ![](https://media.drugdesign.org/course/peptidomimetics/azapeptide.gif){: loading=lazy }

 === "3D Browser"
-    <div id="nglviewer-container-azapeptide" class="nglviewer-container" data-molecule-id="azapeptide" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-azapeptide' class='nglviewer-container' data-molecule-id='azapeptide' style='width: 750px; height: 450px;' data-initialized='false'></div>

 ???
 Abstract "articles"